QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder property-placeholder='Property not set'></smart-query-builder>
+<smart-query-builder property-placeholder="Property not set"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let propertyPlaceholder = querybuilder.propertyPlaceholder;
+const propertyPlaceholder = el.propertyPlaceholder;

 Configures or retrieves the value that determines whether the element’s alignment supports right-to-left (RTL) text direction, which is typically used for languages such as Arabic or Hebrew.
 This property controls whether the element’s layout and text flow are adjusted to accommodate RTL locales.